leolanese/future-friendly/README.md

 ## License
 Pictures:
 Borrowed from http://www.pixeden.com/

 MIT license
 ====================
-Or same license apply for 3rd party libraries I'm using.
+Or same license apply for 3rd party libraries I'm using if apply.